Interview

 For a few years we see how armed conflicts are not just counted by journalists.
 The generalized use of mobile phones allows the protagonists to tell what happens in the first person and practically live.
 What do you think about this phenomenon?

-It is a double edge sheet: on the one hand, we see many things in real time, which are not verified but are used and, on the other hand, it also gives rise to the damn misinformation and propaganda.
+It's a double-edged sword: on the one hand, we see a lot of things in real time that aren't verified but are used, and on the other hand, it also gives rise to the damned disinformation and propaganda.

-We are at a time of a tremendous noise, in which many people question one's reality.
-I remember the video of a boy, with many followers in networks, who said that the Ukraine War was a montage and that it did not exist.
-The use of mobile phones allows to observe live things that did not arrive before and were leaked by television channels.
-And at the same time, the media begin to use material that does not have enough quality, when, not so much, we demanded to have a maximum quality.
-Now everything is worth.
-The uncontrolled use of social networks has also contributed to the discredit of our profession.
-Many photos are taken from context or used without permission, even by "serious media."
+We're in a time of tremendous noise, where many people are questioning reality itself.
+I remember the video of a guy, with a lot of followers on social media, who said that the war in Ukraine was staged and didn't exist.
+The use of mobile phones allows us to see things live that we didn't see before, things that were filtered through television channels.
+And at the same time, the media is starting to use material that isn't of sufficient quality, when, not so long ago, we were required to have the highest quality.
+Now anything goes.
+The uncontrolled use of social media has also contributed to the disrepute of our profession.
+Many photos are taken out of context or used without permission, even by "serious media outlets."

-For all this confusion, I find the role of filters important and tell reality through its protagonists.
-For example, in the educational projects that we develop in the Canary Islands I show the history of a Ukrainian girl named Regina that we have followed during the last three years of her life.
-Thus, young people can see the truth of what war is for someone like them, beyond the instantaneity of an Instagram re -.
+Because of all this confusion, I think the role of filters and telling the truth through the eyes of those who experience it is important.
+For example, in the educational projects we develop in the Canary Islands, I show the story of a Ukrainian girl named Regina, whom we have followed for the last three years of her life.
+This allows young people to see the reality of what war is like for someone like them, beyond the fleeting nature of an Instagram reel.

 Continuing with this, speaking of this current of individualism so strong that we live.
 Would you say that current society is aware of its vulnerability to a possible armed conflict or humanitarian crisis?